 How to plant

-In the same way that different varieties of plants need to be looked after in their own specific way, how you go about actually getting them into the soil can differ depending on what type of plant it is you’re dealing with.
-In this guide, we’ll help you find out how to plant some of the most popular types of plants so you can get them growing beautifully in your garden in no time at all.
+The way you get different plants into the soil can differ depending on the type of plant you’re dealing with.
+In this guide, we’ll help you find out how to plant some of the most popular types of plants, so you can get them growing beautifully in your garden in no time at all.

 How to plant a shrub

-Container-grown shrubs can be planted at any time of the year, except when the soil is frozen or waterlogged.
+You can plant container-grown shrubs at any time of the year, except when the soil is frozen or waterlogged.
 However, autumn is the ideal time for planting because the soil is still warm enough to encourage some root growth before winter.

-1. To get started, dig a hole at least twice as wide as the shrub’s container and just as deep, as the shrub needs to be planted at the same depth as it was in the pot.
-Mix the soil you've removed with some compost and leave it to one side.
+- To get started, dig a hole at least twice as wide as the shrub’s container and just as deep, as you need to plant the shrub at the same depth as it was in the pot.
+Mix the soil you’ve removed with some compost and leave it to one side.

-2. Water the shrub thoroughly and allow the pot to drain.
-Then, gently lay it on its side and with one hand supporting the shrub, ease the rootball out of the pot.
+- Water the shrub thoroughly and allow the pot to drain.
+Gently lay it on its side and with one hand supporting the shrub, ease the root ball out of the pot.

-3. Carefully pull out any roots that are circling around the bottom or sides of the pot, so they grow away from the rootball and into the surrounding soil.
+- Carefully pull out any roots that are circling around the bottom or sides of the pot, so they grow away from the root ball and into the surrounding soil.
 Position the shrub in the centre of the hole, then fill in the soil around the sides, firming it down as you go.

-4. Once the hole has been filled, water the shrub again using at least 1 full watering can.
+- Once you’ve filled the hole, water the shrub again using at least one full watering can.

 How to plant climbers

-The key to success when planting a climber is to make sure that the soil is in good condition and the roots are away from the dry conditions found at the base of a wall.
-Container-grown climbers can be planted at any time of the year, except when the soil is frozen or waterlogged.
+The key to success when planting a climber is to make sure the soil is in good condition and the roots are away from the dry conditions found at the base of a wall.
+You can plant container-grown climbers at any time of the year, except when the soil is frozen or waterlogged.

-1. Before planting your climber you’ll need to make sure there’s a suitable framework like a trellis to support it in its new home.
+- Before planting your climber make sure there’s a suitable framework like a trellis to support it in its new home.
 If you’re planting against a wall or fence make the planting hole about 45cm away from the base to avoid the dry soil found in these areas.

-2. Nearly all climbers should be planted at the same depth as in the pot, so make sure you dig a hole that is deep enough and at least twice as wide as the container.
-Mix the soil you've removed with compost and leave it to one side.
+- Nearly all climbers need planting at the same depth as in the pot, so make sure you dig a hole that is deep enough and at least twice as wide as the container.
+Mix the soil you’ve removed with compost and leave it to one side.

-3. Water the climber thoroughly and allow to drain before easing it out of the pot.
+- Water the climber thoroughly and allow it to drain before easing it out of the pot.

-4. Carefully pull out any roots that are circling around the bottom or sides of the pot, and position the climber in the centre of the hole, making sure to lean it back towards the bottom of the support at a 45° angle.
-Then fill in the gaps around the sides of the plant with soil, firming it down as you go.
+- Carefully pull out any roots that are circling around the bottom or sides of the pot and position the climber in the centre of the hole, leaning it back towards the bottom of the support at 45°.
+Fill in the gaps around the sides of the plant with soil, firming it down as you go.

 How to plant herbaceous perennials

-Container-grown herbaceous perennials can be planted at any time of the year, except when the soil is frozen or waterlogged.
+You can plant container-grown herbaceous perennials at any time of the year, except when the soil is frozen or waterlogged.

-4. Water the perennial well, then cover the soil with a layer of mulch.
-Keep the mulch at least 5cm clear of the base of the plant otherwise you risk scorching the foliage and encouraging rot to set in.
+- Water the perennial well, then cover the soil with a layer of mulch.
+Keep the mulch at least 5cm clear of the base of the plant, otherwise you risk scorching the foliage and encouraging rot to set in.

 How to plant bedding plants